theGreatWhiteShark/lightning-keymap-mode/README.md

 lightning-keymap-mode.

-If the variable **lightning-keymap-mode-modifies-string-replacement** is set to non-nil, not the internal `string-replace` function but a customized version `lightning-keymap-mode-replace-string` will be used.
+If the variable **lightning-keymap-mode-modifies-string-replacement** is set to non-nil, not the internal `string-replace` function, but a customized version `lightning-keymap-mode-replace-string` will be used.
 Within this function the default option of the *FROM* argument of the replacement function (what to replace) will be set according to word at point (at the current position).
-Therefore it loses the ability to perform the last replacement as the default.
+Therefore, it loses the ability to perform the last replacement as the default.
 You are free to decide on your own which functionality you find more useful.